mjordan/larkm/README.md

 The request parameters for the `/larkm/search` endpoint are:

+* `naan`: the NAAN used to filter ARKs in the result set.
 * `q`: the Whoosh query (see examples below).
 Must be URL-encoded.
 Available fields, and the type of value they can have, to include in a search query are:
    * `erc_what`: free text
    * `erc_who`: free text